-PSLF is available for federal student loan borrowers who go into a public service career.
-After 10 years of making payments on an income-driven repayment plan and working for an eligible employer, your remaining debt is forgiven.
+Public Service Loan Forgiveness is available for federal student loan borrowers seeking a public service career.
+Your remaining debt is forgiven after 10 years of making payments on an income-driven repayment plan and working for an eligible employer.

 Debt snowball or debt avalanche

 You might want to consider a different approach if you have a mix of federal and private student loans or many different loans.
 Debt elimination plans, like the debt snowball or debt avalanche, might help you chip away at your student loan debt faster.